Retirement Calculator

 ❓ Frequently Asked Questions

-The 4% rule suggests you can safely withdraw 4% of your retirement portfolio annually without running out of money for at least 30 years, based on historical market performance.
+The 4% rule suggests you can safely withdraw 4% of your retirement portfolio annually (adjusted for inflation) without running out of money for at least 30 years, based on historical market performance.
+While still widely used as a benchmark, some experts now recommend 3-3.5% for longer retirements or conservative planning.
+Our calculator uses the 4% rule but also shows additional metrics to help you make informed decisions.

 Should I prioritize 401(k) or IRA contributions?

-Generally, contribute enough to your 401(k) to get the full employer match first, then consider maxing out an IRA for more investment options, then return to the 401(k) for additional savings.
+Generally, contribute enough to your 401(k) to get the full employer match first (it's free money with 100% return), then consider maxing out an IRA for more investment options and potentially lower fees, then return to the 401(k) for additional tax-advantaged savings up to the annual limit.
+For 2024, you can contribute up to $23,000 to a 401(k) and $7,000 to an IRA, with catch-up contributions available if you're 50 or older.

 🎯 Applications & Use Cases